CoRAL-OSU/AirSim_NRI/README.md

 ```

 `WindDataPath` should point to where the spatio-temporally varying wind data is located. `UpdatePeriod` is how many seconds the simulator waits before loading the next data file. `DefaultWind` is used if the aircraft is outside the provided area, or if no wind data is provided.

+The simulator expects temporal data to advance with a specific naming scheme.
+Subsequent data files should be numbered in the manner "wind_001.txt", "wind_002.txt" ... "wind_013.txt", etc. All data should use the same XYZ bounds and step sizes.

 ---